Jo is a longtime Tennessee resident who loves to travel. She shares her love for both in this article.

-Standing Stone State Park in Tennessee
+Standing Stone State Park Location

 Tennessee is divided into three distinct areas: the mountains of the east, the rolling hills of middle Tennessee, and the Mississippi Delta area of the west.
 Between the mountains of the east and the rolling hills of Middle Tennessee is an area called the Cumberland Plateau, one of the best and most underrated areas of the state.
 Big South Fork National River and Recreational Area in this part of the state rivals the Smoky Mountains and is not nearly as crowded.
 It’s also much less commercial in the surrounding area.